Types of Nasal Surgery

 The incision around the inner rim of the ear can barely be seen months after surgery.

 Tissue can be found from several places in your body and used to replace what is missing.
 A principle of plastic surgery is to replace ‘like tissue with like tissue’.
 That means cartilage is replaced with cartilage and bone with bone.
 Most commonly it’s cartilage that is needed.
 The best cartilage is nasal cartilage.
-However sadly it often not available, as loss of this is the problem to begin with.
+However sadly it often not available, as loss of this cartilage is the reason the problem began in the first place.